SecBear/codex-nix/README.md

 Nix flake for [OpenAI Codex CLI](https://github.com/openai/codex) (the Rust CLI, `codex-rs`) — an AI coding agent for your terminal.

-Packages the official pre-built binaries so you can use `codex` declaratively on NixOS, nix-darwin, and Home Manager without building from source.
+Packages the latest official pre-built binaries daily so you can use `codex` declaratively on NixOS, nix-darwin, and Home Manager without building from source.

 ## Quick Start